yugocabrio/ultrahonk-rust-verifier/scripts/invoke_ultrahonk/README.md

 ## Output

 The script will:
-1. Run the Rust preprocessing helper to derive the verification-key bytes from `vk_fields.json`
+1. Load the verification key bytes from `vk`
 2. Load the proof artifacts (`public_inputs` and `proof`)
 3. Call `verify_proof` on the contract using the `stellar` CLI